codeship/modelist/README.md

   // default: false
   setPrimaryKey: true

-  // Allow Modelist to convert strings into objects with the value on the key text
-  // and and id based on the primaryKey
-  // e.g: ['Banana'] -> will be stored as [{text: 'Banana', id: uuid()}]
-  // default: false
-  convert: false,

   // Enforce that every entry is matched against the schema
   // default: false
   validate: false,